Blog

 - | March 12, 2026

 In the infrastructure and DevOps world, I have interviewed hundreds of engineers over the years.
 Many of them looked excellent on paper : Strong CVs, recognized companies, impressive certifications, and clear answers during interviews.
 Yet sometimes, a few days after joining the team, the reality becomes visible.
-The first real incident happens.
-A deployment pipeline fails.
-A Linux service stops responding.
-A production issue needs investigation.
-And suddenly the confidence seen during the interview disappears.
-This situation is not rare.
-In fact, it happens much more often than most companies are willing to admit.
-And the reason is simple: traditional interviews measure knowledge, not operational capability.

 - Scalyz Team